KSIUJ/gutenberg/docs/src/admin/docker.md

 Filters incoming requests by source IP address.
 Only requests from IP addresses within the configured ranges are allowed to reach the application; requests from other addresses receive HTTP 400.

 **Why configure it:**
-When Gutenberg runs behind a reverse proxy (like nginx), the application needs to trust headers like `X-Forwarded-For`, `X-Forwarded-Host`, and `X-Real-IP` to determine the original client IP and hostname.
-Without IP filtering, an attacker could send requests directly to the exposed nginx port with spoofed forwarded headers, bypassing any access controls or rate limiting based on client IP.
+When Gutenberg runs behind a reverse proxy, the application needs to trust headers like `X-Forwarded-For`, `X-Forwarded-Host`, and `X-Real-IP` to determine the original client IP and the original value of the `Host` header.
+Without IP filtering, an attacker could send requests directly to the exposed nginx port with spoofed forwarded headers, bypassing [`ALLOWED_HOSTS`](https://docs.djangoproject.com/en/6.0/ref/settings/#allowed-hosts) or IP address checks.
 This setting ensures only your known proxy servers can send requests with these trusted headers.

 **Default behavior:** By default, Gutenberg accepts all requests without IP filtering (`0.0.0.0/0`).
 This works for deployments without a reverse proxy or when proxy header trust is not enabled.